Telodendria/Telodendria-Ports/OpenBSD/README.txt

   1. Update the version information in Makefile
   2. make makesum
+  3. make
-  3. make fake
+  4. make fake
-  4. make update-plist
+  5. make update-plist
-  5. make package
+  6. make package

 If everything works, then a diff of the port directory should be submitted to the mailing list.
 Do be sure to look over the diff and make sure everything